Rising Above The Scriptures

 Editor's Note: What is attributed here to certain labels is not indicative of the label as a whole.

 I'm really hoping the title made you puke.
 Hyperbole.
-Hopefully you gagged a little in your mouth.
+Hopefully, you gagged a little in your mouth.
 The whole concept of "rising above the Scriptures" is pretty silly.
 At no point in the Christian walk do Scriptural texts ever cease persuading us that our hearts are deceitful (Jer 17:9) and we need justification.
 We can't rise above Scripture.

 Now few would disagree with me up to that point.
 But the title of the post reflects another concerned.
-I'm worry that certain understandings of the Bible persuade men they may remove themselves from the audience.
+I'm worried that certain understandings of the Bible persuade men they may remove themselves from the audience.
 Don't get me wrong, there are transitions within the Scriptures.
 There are multiple audiences found throughout the pages and any given person will not fit into each.
-But I am cautious of an naively implied use of speech-act theory.
+But I am cautious of a naively implied use of speech-act theory.
 I say naively though because many people don't know what speech-act theory is.
 Wikipedia to the rescue.